roope-kar/rkar-chat/README.md

 ### Prerequisites

-The app runs in docker container(s) so all you need is `docker` installed on your machine.
+The app runs in docker container(s) so all you need is `git` and `docker` installed on your machine.

 ## Running the tests